norvig/paip-lisp/docs/chapter1.md

 > (first-name '(Madam Major General Paula Jones))
 > AULA

-We can see how this works by tracing the execution of f 1 rst-name, and seeing the values passed to and returned from the function.
+We can see how this works by tracing the execution of first-name, and seeing the values passed to and returned from the function.
 The special forms trace and untrace are used for this purpose.